 Experts

-Contractor shall be reimbursed for retention of outside experts, including fees and other reasonable costs, only when expressly authorized by the AGO.
+Contractor shall be reimbursed for retention of outside experts or consultants, including fees and other reasonable costs, only when expressly authorized by the AGO.
 Except as otherwise expressly set forth herein, Contractor shall not be reimbursed for retention of in-house experts or other in-house legal support staff.
+(For the avoidance of doubt, “in-house experts or other in-house legal support” does not refer to paralegals, analysts, or other personnel referenced on Attachment E.)

 Travel